Value distribution of q-differences of meromorphic functions in several complex variables: -difference analogue of the second main theorem for hyperplanes

 It is known that holomorphic functions $g_{0}, \ldots, g_{n}$ on $\mathbb{C}^{m}$ are linearly dependent over $\mathbb{C}^{m}$ if and only if their Wronskian determinant $W(g_{0},\ldots, g_{n})$ vanishes identically \cite[Proposition~4.5]{fujimoto-3}.
-By the definition of the characteristic function and using a similar discussion as in \cite[Theorem 1.6,~p.~47]{goldberg-ostrovskii}, one can easily get that for any meromorphic function $h$ on $\mathbb{C}^{m}$ and $q\in \mathbb{C}^{m}\setminus\{0\}$
+By the definition of the characteristic function and using a similar discussion as in \cite[Theorem 1.6,~p.~47]{goldberg-ostrovskii}, one can easily get that for any meromorphic function $h$ on $\mathbb{C}^{m},$ $q\in \mathbb{C}^{m}\setminus\{0\}$ and $c\in\mathbb{C}^{m},$

 Then considering this fact and making use of almost the same discussion as in \cite[Lemma 3.2]{halburd-korhonen-tohge-1}, we can get the following Lemma~\ref{L-4.1}~(ii).
 To prove (i) it is just not necessary to consider the growth of $f$ in the proof of (ii).
-We omit the details.
+It is not difficult to get (iii) from (ii) for a meromorphic mapping $g=(f^{I_{1}}, \ldots, f^{I_{M}}): \mathbb{C}^{m}\rightarrow\mathbb{P}^{M-1}.$ We omit the details.